edriso/scandiweb-assignment/README.md

   - **routes.php**: This file is the home for API routes, defining paths along with their corresponding controllers and actions.
 It provides a clear map for handling incoming requests.

-  - **Http/**: Within this directory, you'll find controllers and models specific to this application, handling vital server-side logic.
+  - **Http/**: Within this directory, you'll find controllers, validations, and models specific to this application, handling vital server-side logic.

 ## API Documentation